knalam2/ardupilot/libraries/AP_Scripting/applets/plane_follow.md

 parameters to understand how they work.
 ZPF2_ALT_OVR will override the operation of FOLL_OFS_Z setting a fixed altitude for the following plane in FOLL_ALT_TYPE frame.

+The existing FOLL_YAW_BEHAVE and FOLL_POS_P parameters are ignored by Plane Follow.

-To ensure the follow plane gets timely updates from the target, the SRx_EXT_STAT and SRx_EXTRA1 telemetry stream rate parameters should be increased to increase the rate that the POSITION_TARGET_GLOBAL_INT and ATTITUDE mavlink messages are sent.
+To ensure the follow plane gets timely updates from the target, the SRx_POSITION and SRx_EXTRA1 telemetry stream rate parameters should be increased to increase the rate that the POSITION_TARGET_GLOBAL_INT and ATTITUDE mavlink messages are sent.
 The default value is 4Hz, a good value is probably 8Hz or 10Hz but some testing should be done to confirm the best rate for your telemetry radios and vehicles.

+To prevent Mission Planner, QGC, MAVproxy or any other ground control station connected to your plane from requesting a different stream rate, also set SERIALx_OPTIONS bit 12 for the matching serial port.

+For example if your telemetry radio is connected to Telem1 = SERIAL1 then set SERIAL1_OPTIONS =
+SR1_POSITION = 10
+SR1_EXTRA1 = 10

-Ideally the connection is direct plane-to-plane and not routing via a Ground Control Station.
+Ideally the connection is direct plane-to-plane and not routed via a Ground Control Station.
 This has been tested with 2x HolyBro SiK telemetry radios, one in each plane.
-RFD900 radios should work and LTE or Starlink connections will probably work well, but haven't been tested.
+RFD900 radios might work and LTE or other IP radio based connections will probably work well, but haven't been tested.
 Fast telemetry updates from the target to the following plane will give the best results.